rdsza/ManifoldEM/tutorial/README.md

 problems if you later install packages into this environment with `conda install`.
 It's recommended to keep an environment purely for `ManifoldEM`.

+# Preprocessing your cryo-EM data

+  Before running FI-ManifoldEM, you will need to have run 3D refinement on your dataset using your cryo-EM analysis software of choice.
+  ManifoldEM requires (at minimum) the following parameters within the alignment `.star` file: Image Name; Angle Rot; Angle Tilt; Angle Psi; Origin X; Origin Y; Defocus U; Defocus V; Voltage and Spherical Aberration.
+To note, ManifoldEM is not currently set up to calculate elliptical defocus; instead, it treats all cases of defocus as spherical.
+As well, although the software is set up to handle image recentering, if your original micrographs are available, we recommend recentering before ManifoldEM (and thus also setting Origin X and Origin Y values in the alignment file to zero) as to avoid introduction of padding artifacts that could lower the fidelity of the distance matrix.
+Additionally, the `.mrcs` image stack, will need to be a single file.
+If you have multiple image stacks, we recommend combining them into a single stack with e.g. `relion_stack_create`.
+Notably, the average volume file will only be used to help navigate through projection directions (PDs) in the GUI, and is not actually used within the algorithm.

+## Good to know as your initialize your datasets

+  Shannon Angle and Angle Width are calculated from your inputs, and will automatically re-adjust as the user inputs are altered.

+  The **Shannon Angle** is used to calculate the orientation bin size, and is defined as Shannon Angle = $\frac{\text{Resolution}}{\text{Object Diameter}}$.

+  The **Angle Width** is the the width of the aperture on S2 (in radians), and is defined as Angle Width = Aperture Index $\times$ Shannon Angle.

+  Thus, the combination of Resolution, Object Diameter, and Aperture Index all help define the width of the bins on the orientation sphere that will be used to define how many images are in a given PrD.
+Getting this right can take some trial and error for each dataset -- usually by adjusting the Aperture Index between 1 and 4.

 # CLI-only RyR Tutorial

 The dataset for this tutorial can be downloaded here:
 [RyR1GCs_demo.tar.gz](https://users.flatironinstitute.org/~rblackwell/manifold/RyR1GCs_demo.tar.gz).

+This is a pretty small dataset that you can run on a laptop or desktop, for which you can check how many processes to use with `nproc`.
+To initialize, the main inputs are `-p` project name, `-a` alignment file, `-i` image file, `-s` pixel size, `-d` object diameter, `-r` estimated resolution, and `-x` aperture index.

 ```
 manifold-cli init -p 20260101_RyR_tutorial -a RyR1GCs_clustRem.star -i RyR1GCs_clustRem.mrcs -s 1.255 -d 360 -r 5.0 -x 4